 How would your life be different if you enjoyed greater health and vitality?
 If you were sleeping better?
 Managing stress more skillfully?
 Enjoying robust digestion?
-Relating and creating, more often, the way you really want to?
-How would it be to feel less pain - physical or emotional?
-To enjoy more reliable and stable energy?
-To be able to shift your mood and attitude in ways that support you, on command.
-How would it change your life?
+Cruising through peri-menopause, menopause, or your monthly cycle, without significant life disruption?
+How would it be if you felt less pain - physical or emotional?
+If your energy was stable and abundant?
+If you could reliably shift your mood and attitude in ways that let you relate and create the way you really want to, more often.
+How would life be different?
+How would you feel?
 Imagine.

 My name is Robin Elliott and I’ve spent the last 30 years obsessed with how we heal and how we thrive, body, mind and spirit.